-Wildlife Camp’s walking safaris operate during the dry season from late April to October and are a completely different way of experiencing Mother Nature.
+Wildlife Camp’s walking safaris operate during the dry season, June through October, and are a completely different way of experiencing Mother Nature.
 Walking quietly through the veld, you can explore close up the fascinating insect and plant world.
-You’ll experience that giraffe suddenly seem taller than when you last viewed them for a safari vehicle.
+You’ll experience that giraffe suddenly seem taller than when you last viewed them from a safari vehicle.
 What is meant by the ‘little five’?
 Which animal does that footprint belong to?
 Why are the monkeys taking apart that big pile of droppings?

 Besides our safaris into the South Luangwa National Park, Wildlife Camp is happy to offer Kawaza village tours for you to get a full understanding of the beauty and dynamics of Zambia.

 Our village tours offer you a truly authentic Zambian experience, where you can see how people live in the “real Africa”.
 Overnight options in the Kawaza Village cannot be arranged through Wildlife Camp.